top of page

 For her studies of Health Psychology at Middlesex University London, Rachel was studying Binaural Beats Therapy within the Mood-Matching-Music paradigm (Franco et al., 2014) on Heart Rate Variability and cognitive function.

-Rachel lectures for private groups, conferences, online workshops and anyone who wants to learn about the brain.
-Some of the topics she discusses are: Stress related physical and neural disorders and therapy, ADHD non-Ritalin therapy via brain-wave and oxygen patterns analysis, consciousness and awareness, brain and romantic relationships and more.
+Rachel offers talks to private groups, conferences, online workshops and anyone who wants to learn about the brain.
+Some of the topics she discusses are: Stress related physical and neural disorders and therapy, ADHD therapy via brain-wave and oxygen patterns analysis, consciousness and awareness, brain and neurodiversity and more.

 Langford’s first book 'Wanted: a knight in shining Armour' was published (in Hebrew) in 2009 covering interviews and studies in the field of neuroscience and romantic relationships.
 Interviews presented are personal stories of people searching for love in different ways.
 The book offers an insight to relationships and emotions from a scientific aspect.